amitTom/coingecko/README.md

 ## Info

+for migrations please run (php artisan migrate) after setup .env files

+I have used console commnd for creating artisan command so you can use either artisan command(php artisan insert:coin) or run api in localhost (for insert data in db and fetch api data).

 I have implemented console lumen command that will fetch and insert data of api after everyminute if you run php artisan insert:coin